A.) Introduction to Norwegian education which provides information about education in Norway.

 - Describe the educational system and approach in Norway

-- Reflect on educational approaches in a comparative perspective
+- Reflect on educational approaches from a comparative perspective

-- Describe and evaluate characteristics of inclusive education related to classroom practices in Norwegian schools
+- Describe and discuss characteristics of inclusive education related to classroom practices in Norwegian schools

 - Discuss adapted education and differentiation